 Where auctions finish late in the afternoon or evening, these emails will be sent out the following day.

 To register for an auction, please click here.

 Methods of payment are bank transfer or debit card.

 The Auctioneers will only accept payment from and permit removal of goods purchased by the successful purchaser or their duly appointed agent.
 No lots will be transferred to third party invoices after the auction.

 For the avoidance of doubt please note that the auction will be conducted in British pounds sterling.

-Once paid for, arrangements must be made for your items to be collected within two weeks of the sale closing.
+Once paid for, items must be collected, or arrangements for collection made, within two weeks of the sale closing.

 Please contact us on +44 (0) 118 950 8611 or email

 Buyers must check the condition of a lot and that is complete before removal, as once it has left the Auctioneers’ premises it is not possible for such things to be verified and no responsibility can be accepted by the Auctioneers.

 Items not collected within two weeks of the sale date will be moved into storage and fees applied at a rate of £5 per lot per week.
 We understand that it is not always possible to collect a lot within two weeks, please contact us if this is the case and we will do our best to help.